 ADC - Analog data acquisition

-The ADC block is used to retrieve the measurements from an analog input of the B-Box or B-Board.
+The ADC block is used to retrieve the measurements from the analog inputs of an imperix controller.

 This help documentation deals with the software part of the analog data acquisition.
 To set-up the hardware part, please refer to the following documents: